nicodegrandchant/Oct15Practice/README.md

-# Oct15Practice
+# SDS 313

-This is my first repo and we practiced making branches.
+This is my first repo and practice.
-I am making a new change SIUUUUUU!!!